 Its velcro paper attachment mechanism allows for easy paper changes, but bolt-on paper can be used too.

 The belt is adjustable; just push the unit forward or back to adjust the tension.

-The Clarke Super 7R has been around for nearly three decades, so it’s withstood the test of time.
+The American Sanders Super 7R has been around for nearly three decades, so it’s withstood the test of time.
 It features 7-inch pad and four carbon brushes.
 This is a gear-driven, single speed, 110 volt unit with 12 amps.
 Its 1 hp motor helps to maintain your cutting speed under difficult conditions.

 This is a traditional edger, so it doesn’t have the same low sanding profile of the toekick-oriented Elan edger.

 Like the Elan, the Super 7R features an integrated dust collection system––something that a lot of competing edgers lack.